Juan Manuel Fangio (1952 – injury)

 Jochen Rindt (1971 - deceased)

-Staggeringly talent and spectacular to watch, Jochen Rindt often cut a wild and flamboyant character on track – but by 1970 he had become the man to beat in F1 racing.
+Staggeringly talented and spectacular to watch, Jochen Rindt often cut a wild and flamboyant character on track – but by 1970 he had become the man to beat in F1 racing.
 Victory in the most dramatic of circumstances at Monaco - sealed on the last corner of the last lap - was followed by triumphs in the Netherlands, France, Britain and Germany, thrusting Rindt into a clear championship lead.
 Then came the ill-fated day at Monza, when Rindt lost his life during practice for the Italian Grand Prix.
 His lead was such that no one was able to deprive Rindt of the title - and he remains, thankfully, the first and only posthumous champion in F1 history.

 Jackie Stewart (1974 – retired)